BErukky/smart_expense_tracker/PROJECT_SUMMARY.md

 ## 🎉 Success!

-Your Smart Expense Tracker is complete and ready to use.
+Your Smart Expense Tracker is complete with a stunning welcome screen and ready to use.
+Features include:

+- 🎨 **Beautiful Welcome Screen**: Gradient background with smooth animations
+- ✨ **Interactive Elements**: Animated buttons with hover effects
+- 🔄 **Smooth Transitions**: Professional page transitions
+- 📱 **Complete App Flow**: From welcome to expense tracking

 The code is clean, well-commented, and beginner-friendly as requested.

 **Happy coding! 🚀**